 - a. monthly net tangible asset backing and investment update announcements;

 - b. the half year report;

-- c. the Annual Report;
+- c. the annual report;

-- d. the notice of Annual General Meeting, explanatory memorandum and the Chairman's address; - e. occasional ASX announcements made to comply with the Company's continuous disclosure requirements; - f. semi-annual conference calls with shareholders; and - q. occasional correspondence sent to shareholders on matters of significance to the Company.
+- d. the notice of Annual General Meeting, explanatory memorandum and the Chair's address; - e. occasional ASX announcements made to comply with the Company's continuous disclosure requirements; - f. semi-annual conference calls with Shareholders; and - g. occasional correspondence sent to Shareholders on matters of significance to the Company.

-The Board encourages full participation of shareholders at the Annual General Meeting or any general meeting to ensure a high level of accountability and identification with the Company's strategy and goals.
-The Company's auditor will attend the Annual General Meeting to answer questions from shareholders relating to the audit.
+The Board encourages full participation of Shareholders at the Annual General Meeting or any general meeting to ensure a high level of accountability and identification with the Company's strategy and goals.
+The Company's auditor attends the Annual General Meeting to answer questions from Shareholders relating to the audit.

-The Company's Annual Report is the main vehicle for communicating with shareholders on the activities and performance of the Company in the previous 12 months.
+The Company's Annual Report is the main vehicle for communicating with Shareholders on the activities and performance of the Company in the previous 12 months.
 The Annual Report is posted on the Company's website and is available to download.

-The Company also provides shareholders with the option to receive communications from and send communications to the Company and its share registry electronically.
+The Company also provides Shareholders with the option to receive communications from and send communications to the Company and its share registry electronically.